Lune1l/dotguard/README.md

 The **Secure Triangle Key Access System** combines physical and digital security by using a physical triangular key engraved with unique dot patterns to control access.
 Each face of the key encodes a unique AES-128 encryption key in a dot matrix format, ensuring that only the correct key provides access.

+## TO DO LEFT

+All contributions are welcome

+- Script to read from a camera the dots on the key and reconstruct the key with accuracy.
+- Makes P.O.C of the physical key (3d + STL).

 ## System Details

 1. **Triangular Key Design**: The physical key has three faces, each engraved with a unique dot pattern encoding a 128-bit AES key.